lemonpooh/THM-WRITE-UP/jack-room/Cyberspherules.md

 Code: https://pastebin.com/V75YLbQj
 - rename it to .phtml
-- run nc 1st
+- run nc 1st: nc -nlvp 8899 (at attacker machine)
-- execute the browser
+- execute the browser (victims)
 - we got user shell

 check for sudo user